jaccomoc/jactl/docs/pages/language-guide.md

 Note that in this case `x.a.b` is an embedded List, not a Map.

-Normally access to fields of a Map can also be done via subscript notation but if the field does not exist then Jacsal will assume that access via subscript notation implies that an empty List should be created if the field is missing, rather than a Map:
+Normally access to fields of a Map can also be done via subscript notation but if the field does not exist then Jactl will assume that access via subscript notation implies that an empty List should be created if the field is missing, rather than a Map:
 ```groovy
 > def x = [:]